-You must be 21 years of age to bet on sports in Tennessee.
-Mobile betting and other forms of online betting are allowed from any location within the state.
+You must be 21 years of age to bet on sports in the state of Tennessee.
+Mobile betting and other forms of online betting are allowed from anywhere in the state.

 DraftKings began as a daily fantasy leader and has grown into one of the best brands for Americans to wager legally on sports.
-Bettors in Tennessee can look forward to a top-rated betting app with tons of valuable promotions.Bonus: Up to $1,000 Credit
+Bettors in Tennessee can look forward to a top-rated betting app with tons of valuable promotions.Bonus: Up to $1,050 Free!

 With roots in daily fantasy sports, FanDuel is a reputable brand.
 Tennessee bettors can expect a superior live betting experience and lots of features for new gamblers at FanDuel’s Sportsbook.Bonus: $1,000 Risk-Free Bet

 BetMGM brings Tennessee sports bettors a great legal option to bet on sports anywhere in the state.
 Look for their valuable sign up bonus and enjoy a well-rounded platform backed by the biggest name in gaming.Bonus: $600 Risk-Free Bet